 Offer Holders' Open Morning

 The following information is designed to give you an idea of what to expect in the CLSG 16+ entrance examinations.
 You will be tested in each of the four subjects you wish to study at A level.
 Each assessment lasts 45 minutes.
 Subjects with a * indicate that we would expect you to have studied this subject to GCSE level if you intend to study for A level.
 We hope all this information will help you prepare for your assessment.
-Any questions, just email firstname.lastname@example.org
+If you have any questions, just email CLSG Admissions.

 There is no written test for this subject on exam day.
 Instead, candidates who are successful in their other A level subject papers will be invited back for interview and will then need to bring their portfolios in with them for discussion with our Art teacher.
 The portfolios should include 6-8 pieces of recent work in a range of media.